daormar/debasher/doc/design_doc_resident.md

        `{in2: [60, 70]}`); the relaunched consumer restores it, finds `in2` closed from the log, and its second round closes as it opens (checkpoint 1, both ports closed).
 That run also checks the checkpoint route of `closed_ports` end to end, which the run of 4.3 could not.
+     - 4.5 Control ports, found with a real run while doing 4.4 and agreed on 2026-09-20. **Done 2026-09-20**:
+       `CONTROL_PORTS` names the input ports that carry only commands.
+They are left out of the pending ports in every round, their reader delivers what follows a `CLOSE`, the `CLOSE` is not recorded in `closed_ports` and replay does not restore it, and a name that is not an input port is refused.
+Eight new tests in the words of the guarantees (an initiator whose only input is a control port closes its round when it is triggered; a control port takes no part in a round that a peer starts; an initiator with a data port and a control port waits only for the data port; a `CLOSE` on a control port changes nothing; the port keeps delivering after a `CLOSE`; it is not restored as closed after a crash; the trigger of a `Supervisor` relaunched after a recovery still arrives;
+       the declaration is validated), checked against seven mutants, one of them the alternative of leaving the port out only of the rounds that a command opens, and one that needs two defects together.
+Checked with a real `debasher_exec` run of a real `Supervisor`, an initiator and a consumer: a person writes `start_snapshot` into the manual trigger port, and the initiator writes its checkpoint at once (before, only the consumer did, and the initiator's round closed only when the `Supervisor` stopped and said `CLOSE`); then the `Supervisor` stops, is relaunched by hand, and the `shutdown` that a person writes now reaches the initiator, which halts with the consumer, each with checkpoints 0 and 1 (before, the `shutdown` was dropped and the program never halted).
+It was the first real run of the trigger path of the `Supervisor`.
   5. G5: sequence numbers, deduplication and detection of gaps.
   6. The chaos test of the Contract.